syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 </table>

-> Note: The default value of all the above listed properties is Transparent.
+N> The default value of all the above listed properties is Transparent.

 Use the below code snippet for applying all the customization related properties of the float windows.